 OPG states that it does not include this as part of its contribution ratio calculation since by law the Company is required to fully fund the special payments (the costs and risks related to fund performance, as observed by the Leech Report, rest entirely with OPG).
 OEB staff submits that it is not appropriate to exclude special payments from the calculation of the contribution ratio.
 The overall purpose of such a ratio is to effectively compare OPG's annual cash obligations for the provision of its retirement benefits to that of the employees.
 Special payments are a part of OPG's contribution directly into the RPP.
 The fact that employees are not responsible for similar payments is not a reason to ignore these costs for the purpose of the calculation; indeed the very purpose of the contribution ratio is to measure the relative amounts contributed by the employer and the employee.
-Further, the Auditor General of Ontario included deficit payments when it calculated the contribution ratio in its 2013 Report.
-If special payments are included in the calculation, the ratio for 2017 and 2018 moves to approximately 2.7:1.
+Further, the Auditor General of Ontario included deficit payments are included in the calculation, the ratio for 2017 and 2018 moves to approximately 2.7:1.

 OPG also does not include the annual cash payments it makes in respect to its OPEBs in the calculation of its contribution ratio.
 OPG's rationale is that there is no requirement to make contributions to (or pre-fund) OPEB Plans, Payments are only made as these benefits are drawn by retirees (these payments are entirely employer funded).
-368 However, as observed above OPEBs are a very significant portion of OPG's total costs for its retired employees, both on a cash and accrual basis.
-By focussing only on the
+However, as observed above OPEBs are a very significant portion of OPG's total costs for its retired employees, both on a cash and accrual basis.
+By focusing only on the